 Spot Reduction: Evidence indicates that weight lifting helps reduce the inner-abdominal fat that gives you the dreaded “flabby” look, even more than cardiovascular exercises do.
 Even though a cardio program may help you lose weight, it will most likely take away some of your fat-burning muscle in the process as well.

 University of Alabama researchers observed dieters –consuming an equal amount of calories — who performed strength training or completed aerobic exercises three times weekly.
 Although all subjects lost an equal amount of weight, lifters lost pure body fat.
-Those performing aerobics, unfortunately, actually lost lost around eight percent of their weight in fat-burning muscle
+Those performing aerobics actually lost around eight percent of their weight in fat-burning muscle.

 You can use free weights workouts or weight machines as part of a weight-lifting program to help strengthen and build your muscles and burn calories.
 The American Orthopaedic Society for Sports Medicine provides the following considerations and suggestions: